 James Coddington, Oklahoma

-James Coddington was scheduled to be executed on Thursday, March 10, 2022, at the Oklahoma State Penitentiary in McAlester, Oklahoma.
-His execution has been stayed.
+Oklahoma plans to execute James Coddington on Thursday, August 25, 2022, inside the execution chamber at the Oklahoma State Penitentiary in McAlester, Oklahoma.
 Forty-nine-year-old James is convicted of murdering 73-year-old Albert Troy Hale on March 5, 1997, in Choctaw, Oklahoma.
 James spent the last 18 years on Oklahoma’s death row.

 James was physically abused as a child, suffering injuries.
 At the time of the murder, James worked at a Honda Salvage yard with the victim.

 James Coddington was addicted to cocaine.
 He had gone through treatment, however, he relapsed by March 1997.
 He was spending approximately $1,000 a day on his habit.
 On March 5, 1997, Coddington robbed a convenience store to obtain money to buy cocaine.
 The robbery did not give him enough money